brodak01/GIS-Portfolio/Nature_Conservancy.md

 [Downloadable JSON File](NatureConservatoryWebsite.json)
 ![Map to be used by the Nature Conservancy, Map of Pittsburgh and Surrounding Area](NaturePittsburgh.png)

 For this exercise, I chose [The Nature Conservancy](https://www.nature.org/en-us/) as my non-profit.
-This is an environmental organization that reonvests into natural areas and climate and ecological research.
+This is an environmental organization that reinvests in natural areas and climate and ecological research.

 Here is a summary of my color pallete: